 Once you have your profiles ready, you can slowly start building up high-quality content and start reaching out to a greater audience.

-After all, your shiny new domain name and website need all the promotion they can get, and there’s no better way to do these days than with your personalized social media handles.
+After all, your shiny new domain name and website need all the promotion they can get, and there’s no better way to do these days than using the best social marketing strategies to build your social presence.

 You can get a designer to create a powerful logo and high-quality visuals for your brand and use them prominently on your FB, Instagram and Twitter accounts.